The Healthy Living Plan Blog using Logosynthesis®

 Human vs Humane

-During our extraordinary times, we struggle between human vs humane.
+Distinguishing between human vs humane During our extraordinary times, we struggle between human vs humane.
 There is a call for more kindness and compassion.
 And yet we observe more intense, emotional and irrational behaviour that often feels angry and frustrated.
 When we encounter this behaviour, we react defensively.
 We seek more humane behaviour at a time when our human nature overrides these behaviours.
-When life doesn’t feel comfortable, we react.
-When our world doesn’t feel comfortable, our human response is fight-flight-freeze.
-Our automatic responses are … Read More
+Recognizing our reactions When life doesn’t feel comfortable, we react.
+When our world doesn’t feel comfortable, our … Read More

 #Getreal about how we really feel